Neofyt/adoctorwhoquoteaday.com/about.md

 <h3>Why ?</h3>

-<p>Because...
-I... am... a... fan !!
-And if you are here you already know that the 50th anniversary of Doctor WHO is coming this year.
-I thought I had to do something to celebrate it.
+<p>Because I am a fan !!
+And I thought I had to do something to celebrate the 50th anniversary of Doctor WHO.
 So here it is, a little site with no other pretention than listing some of the most famous or not so famous quotes of Doctor WHO.</p>

 <br /><br />